vibeRunner/scrapyard/README.md

 -----
 ## math
 ### DividingDividers
 Lists all dividers of a number.
-Highly uneffective, has problems with any number that is longer than 7 numbers.
+Highly uneffective, has problems with any number that is longer than 7 digits.
 But it works.
 ### NumberGrater
 Search for prime dividers.
 Just like in elementary school.
 ### PascalBracket